utags/userscripts/find-scripts-for-this-site/README.md

 # Find Scripts For This Site

-A practical userscript that helps you quickly find userscripts for the current website you're browsing, supporting multiple mainstream script repositories.
+A useful user script that helps you quickly find user scripts for the current website, with support for multiple popular script repositories.

 [中文版](https://github.com/utags/userscripts/blob/main/find-scripts-for-this-site/README.zh-CN.md)